NATIONAL PUBLIC LOBBY TM PN Brohier 2010

 The centre of the racecourse reserve is ideal for a low-rise park – shared with racing

-Why is the Caulfield Racecourse Reserve and transport hub under-utilised?
+\Why is the Caulfield Racecourse Reserve and transport hub under-utilised?
 State and Federal expenditure can be efficiently targeted to show off and develop this valuable public land, located at this principal activity centre.
 Benefits to both racing and the wider community can be maximised, including a public park, a regional shopping centre for the inner city based on public transport access and regional recreational facility.
 The Reserve comprises is crown land, designated for public recreation and for racing.
 Horse training should be retained at the Reserve and made a feature of this Reserve.
 The area from Stonnington to the Racecourse over the railway lines and Dandenong Road could be developed into a major low rise shopping plaza over three floors.

 Major sporting facilities can be built near the Caulfield Railway Station.
 Commuters on their way to and from work from nearby areas and as far a field as Cranbourne and Frankston would be able to stop at the Caulfield Rail, tram and bus hub, and cross the road to this sports centre.
 The benefits would flow to more effective use of public monies by reducing the need to duplicate facilities in neigbouring municipalities.
+In May 2021 the Victorian Government announced its intention to redevelop the reserve.
+Peter Brohier addressed a community group about 18 years ago outlining his vision for the Reserve.
+This is now the Government vision 2021

 TURNING MAJOR ROADS INTO PARKS

-Why haven’t canopy trees been planted over major roads?
 This is the cheapest and easiest way of hiding main road development, providing a more liveable environment impacting on most Victorians and changing the appearance of our cities.
-The canopy or air space over major roads is currently a large unused community asset
+The canopy or air space over major roads is currently a large unused community asset Why haven’t canopy trees been planted over major roads?

 .
 A major road with a tree canopy